parakardus/NaorisAuto/README.md

     }
    ]
    ```
-4. (Optional) Create a proxy.txt file in the root directory with the following format:
+4. (Optional) Create an nano proxy.txt file in the root directory with the following format:
    ```
    http://proxy1:port
    socks5://proxy2:port